-We are fortunate to have Rev. Suzanne Wasilczuk with us in 2019 for the final year of her ministry with us.
-Suzanne has been joining us from Duluth on a monthly basis since 2011.
-She has charmed us with her enthusiasm, insights and inspirations.
-You can find her reflections in our monthly newsletter.
-You may contact her via email at firstname.lastname@example.org or cell phone 218-340-7453.
+We were fortunate to have Rev. Suzanne Wasilczuk with us from 2010 to 2019 as our consulting minister.
+Suzanne joined us from Duluth on a monthly basis since 2011.
+She charmed us with her enthusiasm, insights and inspirations.

-Through a majority of its 60 year history, LUF has been lay-led.
+Through a majority of its history since 1959, LUF has been lay-led.
 As a result, this has led to a strongly – developed sense of the importance of shared ministry.

 As we at LUF move forward after 60 years, our on-going professional ministry will draw to a close at the end of 2019, which will mean that shared ministry becomes even more important.
 We will involve active lay participation along with visiting ministers to help us move along the path of shared ministry, working together to enhance our spiritual exploration, helping us ask the questions that lead on to further questions, encouraging us to be the best we can be.